vanillasquad/nodelibs/README.md

 [![HitCount](https://hitt.herokuapp.com/{username||org}/nodelibs.svg)](https://github.com/vanillasquad/nodelibs)

+## What?

 nodelibs is an app which is used to fill in madlibs templates.
-The user will be asked to input the first 3 letters of a noun, adjective, verb, etc. The app will then randomly get a word starting with the input to build the madlib text.
-After all the sections are filled in, the completed madlib will be shown on the screen.
+As the user types in the text box, word suggestions will be shown dynamically as more letters are input or deleted.

+When the user submits all the required words for the madlib, the completed madlib will be generated and shown to the user.

+## Why?

+To create a fun game which uses a dictionary API.

+## How?

+The server will be set up using node.js.
+The four different parts of speech we will focus on for filling in the madlibs are nouns, verbs, adverbs, and adjectives.
+These will be stored in and accessed from .txt files for the autocomplete feature.
+The [Wordnik API](http://developer.wordnik.com/) will be used to verify that the input from the user is a word.

+TDD will be practiced throughout creating the project, using tape.
+Istanbul will be used for checking test coverage.

+The project will also be deployed to Heroku.

+## Stretch Goals

+* Check part of speech from Wordnik
+* Include other parts of speech as suggested by Wordnik